-When a tool is registered in go.mod with go get -tool, ensure that the go requirement is at least 1.24.0.
+When a tool is registered in go.mod with go get -tool, ensure that the toolchain requirement is at least 1.24.0 (either via the go directive or via toolchain).
 If that isn't the case, suggest to the user to upgrade (go mod edit -go=1.24.0).

 Rationale

-go1.23 can't parse go.mod with a tool directive.
+go1.23 (and lower) can't parse go.mod with a tool directive, so they can't be used as toolchain.

 Go version